-Before taking PhD Qualifying Examinations, you must have
+Before taking PhD Qualifying Examinations (Creative Writing, Literature, Critical Theory, Screen Studies), you must have

-- submitted to the English Graduate Office reading lists for two exam areas approved and signed by the student and all members of each subject area (in your 30th hour of course work) - enrolled in your last semester of course work - fulfilled the language requirement - maintained a GPA of 3.5 or above on all graduate course work beyond the master's degree - filed an approved plan of study with the Graduate College - submitted a dissertation prospectus form to the English Graduate Office - submitted an Intent to Take Qualifying Examinations form to the English Graduate Office no later than the end of the second week of classes
+- submitted to the English Graduate Office reading lists for two exam areas approved and signed by the student and all members of each subject area - enrolled in your last semester of course work - fulfilled the language requirement - maintained a GPA of 3.5 or above on all graduate course work beyond the master's degree - filed an approved plan of study with the Graduate College - submitted a dissertation prospectus form to the English Graduate Office - submitted an Intent to Take Qualifying Examinations form to the English Graduate Office no later than the end of the second week of classes

-Before defending PhD Qualifying Papers, you must have
+Before defending PhD Qualifying Papers (Rhetoric and Professional Writing, TESOL, Linguistics), you must have

-- fulfilled the language requirement - maintained a GPA of 3.5 or above on all graduate course work beyond the master's degree - filed an approved plan of study with the Graduate College and English Graduate Office - submitted to the English Graduate Office a Proposal of Topic for a Qualifying Paper form, approved and signed by all members of the advisory committee, no later than the second week of the semester in which the paper is to be defended. - submitted an Intent to Defend a Qualifying Paper form to the English Graduate Office no fewer than three weeks before the defense date.
+- fulfilled the language requirement - maintained a GPA of 3.5 or above on all graduate course work beyond the master's degree - filed an approved plan of study with the Graduate College and English Graduate Office - submitted to the English Graduate Office a Proposal of Topic for a Qualifying Paper form, approved and signed by all members of the advisory committee, no later than the second week of the semester in which the paper is to be defended.

+• submitted an Intent to Defend a Qualifying Paper form to the English Graduate Office no fewer than three weeks before the defense date.